 Apparently, offhand comments or remarks are “common” for Stephanie Hafele’s family aka The Outlaws.
 Inlaws and Outlaws continue to fuel the fire by talking about someone and never expect what they said to get back around to the person they said it about.
 The problem?
 It always does.

 Family events “bring the drama” when your kids refuse to play nice and try not to get into an argument.

 Cindy and I have decided to make greeting cards featuring the twins (Maryssa and Makenna Mahaney) after realizing there aren’t any funny twin birthday cards, thinking of you cards or even expecting twins cards on the market.
-We have thousand of twin friends on social media who have suggested twin cards.
+We have thousands of twin friends on social media who have suggested twin cards.

 Our friends, Kristen Webley and Kjerstin Johnson always send us fun photos of their #twinning moments and although twins were rare when we were young, they are now everywhere you go.
 Cindy even suggested using our photos for some saucy and sassy #Cindyism greeting cards.

 Expanding Texas Twins Treasures to include greeting cards won’t be easy but it will certainly be fun.
 Since young “Maddy” Blais is so animated, we’ve decided to feature her on several variations of cards too.

 Since everyone in my family is a ham- it’s easy to get plenty of good photos of these goofballs as long as they aren’t fighting with each other.

 Sales generated by Texas Twins Treasures fund families with no money to hire myself or my team through Texas Twins Events.
 Our Pawning Planners clients submit trades (or bartered items) in exchange for event coordinators, photography, party planning, wedding officiants, funeral clergy and more.